rich-iannone/DiagrammeR/README.md

 shinyApp(ui = ui, server = server)
 ```

-Not all browsers are currently compatible with the DiagrammeR Shiny app.
+Not all browsers are currently compatible with the DiagrammeR `mermaid` Shiny app.
 The following table provides the status for a selection of current browsers.

 |Browser/Version             | Platform                       | Status           |
 |:---------------------------|:-------------------------------|:-----------------|